amuweee/skt_notes/adventure-notes.md

 - **Merk**
   - Well off looking older drwaven met at Boar's Gate Tavern
-  - 250gp to retrieve an unicorn statue (stolen, seems sincere about being stolen)
-  - It's at blue alley in sea ward
   - One of the lord of Waterdeep, lives in Castle Ward, Pike avenue.

 ### Point of Interest